mjpitz/mjpitz/content/blog/2021-06-16-rpi-network-bridge.md

 ```

 First, we'll want to modify `/etc/default/isc-dhcp-server` to point `INTERFACESv4="eth0"`.
-This will ensure that the dhcp server responds to request (similar to how your wi-fi router responds to these requests).
+This will ensure that the dhcp server responds to dhcp requests (similar to how your wi-fi router works).
 Next we need to configure the dhcp server to know about the subnet that we're allocating to it.
 To do this, we'll edit `/etc/dhcp/dhcpd.conf` to contain the following contents: